UPDATE: Researching Cameroonian Law

 As pointed out earlier, in pre-colonial Cameroon, there existed a wide variety of what is today known simply as traditional or customary law.
 In this regard, the Muslim law that was in place in large areas of the northern part of the country was also treated as part of customary law.
 Both the British and the French recognized and enforced customary law.
 However, not every custom or usage was recognized and enforced as customary law.
 Since independence, the evolution of customary law in the two legal districts of the country has been slightly different.

-Whilst laws enacted by Parliament and some subsidiary legislation are published in the Official Gazette of the Republic of Cameroon, which is printed by the National Printing Press, there is no regular and efficient system of law reporting in Cameroon.
-Since the 1960s, a number of short-lived but commendable efforts in this direction have been started but quietly abandoned.
+Whilst laws enacted by Parliament and some subsidiary legislations are published in the Official Gazette of the Republic of Cameroon, which is printed by the National Printing Press, there is no regular and efficient system of law reporting in Cameroon.
+Since the 1960s, several short-lived but commendable efforts in this direction have been started but quietly abandoned.

-The current court structure was adopted in 1972 and amended by Law No 2006/015 of 26 December 2006 and most recently Law No 211/027 of 14 December 2011.
+The current court structure was adopted in 1972 and amended by Law No. 2006/015 of 26 December 2006, Law No. 211/027 of 14 December 2011, and most recently by Law No. 2017/014 of 12 July 2017 amending and supplementing certain provisions of Law No. 2006/016 of 29 December 2006 on the organization and functioning of the Supreme Court.
 Before then, the structure of courts had remained largely the same as they had been during the British and French rule.
 In other words, the English Common law as well as English-style legal institutions continued to operate in the Anglophone legal district whilst the French Civil law and French-style legal institutions continued to operate in Francophone legal district.

 The courts with original jurisdiction are: